AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/clone-the-repo.md

 ## Add the project repository as a remote repository

 The next step is to link the upstream repository (`AlexsLemonade/OpenScPCA-analysis`) as a remote.
-A _remote_ is a repository on GitHub.com that you are connected to.
+A _remote_ is a repository on `GitHub` that you are connected to.
 Each remote repository is given a name to make referring to them easier.
-For example, your forked repository on GitHub.com is called `origin` because it is where your local repository was cloned from.
+For example, your forked repository on `GitHub` is called `origin` because it is where your local repository was cloned from.

-We will add another remote repository named `upstream` that refers to the original `AlexsLemonade/OpenScPCA-analysis` repository on GitHub.com.
+We will add another remote repository named `upstream` that refers to the original `AlexsLemonade/OpenScPCA-analysis` repository on `GitHub`.
 This will be called `upstream` because it was the source that your fork came from.

 Adding the `AlexsLemonade` _upstream remote_ will allow you to interact with it from your computer which can help you keep your fork in sync with the `OpenScPCA` project.